CrowdStrike/crimson-falcon/docs/IntelApi.md

 end

 api_instance = Falcon::IntelApi.new
 type = 'type_example' # String | The rule news report type.
-Accepted values:  snort-suricata-master  snort-suricata-update  snort-suricata-changelog  yara-master  yara-update  yara-changelog  common-event-format  netwitness opts = {
+Accepted values:  snort-suricata-master  snort-suricata-update  snort-suricata-changelog  yara-master  yara-update  yara-changelog  common-event-format  netwitness  cql-master  cql-update  cql-changelog opts = {
   accept: 'accept_example', # String | Choose the format you want the rule set in.
   if_none_match: 'if_none_match_example', # String | Download the latest rule set only if it doesn't have an ETag matching the given ones.
   if_modified_since: 'if_modified_since_example', # String | Download the latest rule set only if the rule was modified after this date. http, ANSIC and RFC850 formats accepted
-  format: 'format_example' # String | Choose the format you want the rule set in.
+  format: 'format_example', # String | Choose the format you want the rule set in.
 Valid formats are zip and gzip.
 Defaults to zip.
+  if_modified_since2: 'if_modified_since_example' # String | Download Only if changed since
 }

 begin
   # Download the latest rule set.
-  api_instance.get_latest_intel_rule_file(type, opts)
+  result = api_instance.get_latest_intel_rule_file(type, opts)
+  p result
 rescue Falcon::ApiError => e
   puts "Error when calling IntelApi->get_latest_intel_rule_file: #{e}" end